Tourism in Hong Kong: Accessing Hong Kong

 To facilitate entry of visitors, various measures were introduced in 2002.
 The quota of the Hong Kong Tour Group Scheme of mainland visitors has been abolished since January 2002.
 The number of mainland travel agents authorized to organize such tours has also increased significantly.
 Nationals from some 170 countries can visit Hong Kong visa free for period from seven days to 180 days.
 The Individual Visit Scheme (IVS) was introduced on 28 July 2003.
 The Scheme has been gradually extended and now covers Guangdong province, Shanghai, Beijing, Chongqing, Tianjin and nine cities in Fujian, Jiangsu and Zhejiang.
 In 2006, over 6.6 million mainland citizens traveled to Hong Kong under the IVS, which is 20.2% more than 2005.

 Promotion

 The HKTB continues to promote the destination to business and leisure travellers through its worldwide "Hong Kong – Live it, Love it!" campaign.
 Leveraging on the opening of several new attractions from 2005 onwards, the HKTB has designated 2006 as "Discover Hong Kong Year".
 The global marketing campaign makes use of a series of strategic promotions to showcase the new image of Hong Kong and promote it as a "must-visit" destination in 2006.
 The HKTB began its travel trade promotion in May 2005 and rolled out the consumer promotions worldwide in late 2005.
 Aloagreement, a series of joint overseas marketing initiatives is being conducted with Macau and the nine provincial tourism bureaus concerned.

+Benefits

+During the 2025 China's National Day "Golden Week", Hong Kong Immigration Department recorded about 1.40 million mainland visitors, a year-on-year increase of 15%.

+Retailers and caterers reported robust demand, with gold, jewellery and cosmetics products performing strongly.
+Several malls cited double-digit sales growth, and the catering and retail sector in particular saw business rise by as much as 20% year-on-year.
+Industry representatives noted that overall visitor turnout during the holiday was considered solid, underscoring the positive effect on retail and hospitality.